radiukpavlo/python-programming/05_Lesson_Lists/.ipynb_checkpoints/lesson-05_lists-checkpoint.md

   print(fruits)     # ['orange', 'mango', 'lemon', 'banana']
   ```

 🌕 You are diligent and you have already achieved quite a lot.
-You have just completed lesson 5 challenges and you are 5 steps a head in to your way to greatness.
+You have just completed lesson 5 and you are 5 steps a head in to your way to greatness.
 Now do some exercises for your brain and muscles.

 ## 💻 Exercises: Lesson 5